-15. OTHER CURRENT LIABILITIES

-Advance received from customers 100,399

-Accruals for staff benefits 42,000 -
+15 OTHER CURRENT LIABILITIES 3400 Cada No. Accruals for staff benefits 1,500 42,000

-42,000 100,399

-16. RELATED PARTIES
+18 RELATED PARTIES

-The Establishment enters into transactions with entities that fall within the definition of a related party as contained in International Accounting Standard 24.
+The Establishment enters into transactions with entities that fall within the definition of a related party as contained in international Accounting Standard 24.
 The management considers such transactions to be in the normal course of business and are at prices determined by the management.

-Related parties comprise the shareholder, companies under common ownership and/or common management control and key managerial personnel.
+Related parties comprise the shareholder, key managerial personnel and companies under common ownership and/or common management control